 February 24th- Kenny Endo & Rhythm Summit- World Fusion

 Three of Hawaii’s best musicians collide in a fury of world music called Rhythm Summit.
 Taiko master Kenny Endo, drummer Noel Okimoto and bassist Dean Taba create a unique “East meets West” style of music that weaves in and out of jazz fusion, world music, and percussion madness.
-Purchase tickets HERE
+SOLD OUT

-March 3rd - Kamakakēhau Fernandez - Hawaiian Falsetto
+March 3rd - Kamakakēhau Fernandez (Cancelled) - Hawaiian Falsetto